 How much do you request for each grant application?
 That is the real question.
-We have experienced many clients who think they should always ask for the maximum amount that the foundation offers.
-We do our best to try and help them understand how this works, but today we will discuss in more detail the process involved for a foundation to consider your request and how appropriate your request amount actually is in the larger scheme of things.
+I have experienced many clients who think they should always ask for the maximum amount that the foundation offers.
+I do my best to try and help them understand how this works, but in this chapter I will discuss in more detail the process involved for a foundation to consider your request and how appropriate your request amount actually is in the larger scheme of things.

 First of all, foundation staff are not going to give you a suggestion.
 Unless you have an already established giving relationship, no one will answer this for you.
 The reasons for this behavior are varied, but may include issues such as power dynamics within the foundation staff, concerns that they might overpay for your program efforts when costs look a bit off, and the most common is that they want you to have multiple sources of support.
 You should never assume that any foundation will pay for your entire program alone.
 (It would also be a risky decision on your part to rely so heavily on one source).
 Other issues may include the foundation’s internal negotiations.
 Staff simply do not know the answer to your question.

 Factors that impact grant amount decisions on the foundation side also involve the other players also requesting funding.
 If another organization looks more in alignment or needy than your organization, they may offer them more and you less.
 It may not even be as simple as that.
 It could just be that there is a longer standing relationship with that organization and you may be new to them.

 So, it feels like throwing darts blindly, doesn’t it?
 Well, in a way, yes.
 There is much that we do on our end here at Zelenz Consulting to try and address this issue with the grant requests we submit and with the request recommendation amounts we suggest to clients.